 Something like the image above, or worse a ransomware executable file attached to an email message coming from a business email address.

-Going back to Switzerland, additional reports suggest that people, in general, are not yet prepared until now to perform fraud prevention and counter as well as avoid such cybercrimes Most probably people around the world are still vulnerable to such attacks.
+Going back to Switzerland, additional reports suggest that people, in general, are not yet prepared until now to perform fraud prevention and detection and counter as well as avoid such cybercrimes.
+Most probably people around the world are still vulnerable to such attacks.
 It is also noted that there were over 200 IP addresses that got affected by WannaCryransomware which affected major organizations operations.

 Most Vulnerable Devices?

 Most malware such as ransomware is deployed and activated on computers run by Windows operating system, which makes it one of the most vulnerable devices that can easily be affected by cyber-attacks.